Why Lean In?

-Haselden established our Lean-In group in 2015 to support, retain, and recruit women in the construction industry and at Haselden specifically.
-Women often overlook field/craft positions (project management, superintendents, laborers, carpenters) as career opportunities, however these are lucrative careers that offer stability, advancement opportunity, and great benefits.
+Haselden established our Lean In group in 2015 to support, retain, and recruit women in the construction industry and at Haselden specifically.
+Women often overlook field/craft positions (project management, superintendents, laborers, carpenters, and related industries) as career opportunities, however these are lucrative careers that offer stability, advancement opportunity, and great benefits.

 Empower women in construction through support, interpersonal relationships, and professional development.

 Women in Construction

 “One of the reasons I came to Haselden is because their commitment to diversity and inclusivity is demonstrated through the executive management support of the Lean In group for the women of Haselden.
 Other companies may commit to those principles through words and ideas, but Haselden actually substantiates their commitment with action.

 As a member of Lean In, I am able to provide support to other women in our industry, participate in community outreach through volunteerism, and develop personal growth through leadership activities and networking events.”

 Reseena Cowan, Haselden Sr. Project Coordinator